-Pooja Patel

-Executive director
+Pooja Patel Executive director

 Pooja Patel, aged 25 years, is the Executive director of our company.
 She holds a Bachelor's degree in Civil Engineering from Gujarat Technological University.
 She also holds a Diploma in financial management from Ahmedabad Management Association.
-She is actively involved in the execution of the projects by the company
+She is actively involved in the execution of the

-Hetal Patel

-Chief Financial Officer
+Hetal PatelChief Financial Officer